jash3007/Appsmith-Test/Assignment.md

 <img width="655" alt="Add product api" src="https://github.com/jash3007/Appsmith-Test/assets/136789365/ad49b7d0-cb6c-4f87-9cbc-badc8cc36d3d">

+_Creating a new blank API_

 2. Select **New blank API.**
 3. Next, click the pencil icon next to the default API name on the top left and rename the API to **getProducts.**
 4. Select the **HTTP** method as **GET** and enter the API endpoint to fetch the product details.

 <img width="1274"  alt="API response" src="https://github.com/jash3007/Appsmith-Test/assets/136789365/131faac0-cb3f-4912-a063-d49a1b09b828">

+_Configure API Endpoint to Fetch Product Details_

 > 📘 Note
 >